Fernandonichey/volcano/example/MindSpore-example/README.md

 # MindSpore Volcano Example

 #### These examples shows how to run MindSpore via Volcano.
-Since MindSpore itself is relatively new, these examples maybe oversimplified, but will evolve with both communitiess.
+Since MindSpore itself is relatively new, these examples maybe oversimplified, but will evolve with both communities.

 ## Introduction of MindSpore